 It’s a great resource so be sure to bookmark it for future reference.

 But keep in mind that there is one very common mistake that you could be making, but it’s so subtle that even seasoned marketers can miss it.

-Similarly, social media and branding related posts/videos are often used in paid ad campaigns making certain parts of these two channels overlap.
-However, the mistake we’ve all made at one point or another is using the same benchmarks from our social media strategy and applying them to our PPC campaigns.
+Without clear KPIs it becomes easier for different parts of your marketing strategy to overlap, and easier to overlook where something might be lacking.
+For example, a mistake we’ve all made at one point or another is using the same benchmarks from our social media strategy and applying them to our PPC campaigns.